Passeriformes / Passeridae / Pyrgilauda

 Description

-A small passerine measuring approximately 15 cm in length.
-Adults display black lores and whitish facial plumage, contrasting with chestnut to reddish-brown rear ear-coverts and sides of neck.
-The remaining plumage is light brown, with darker streaking on the mantle and scapulars.
-The wings feature two prominent white wingbars formed by the tips of the coverts.
-Juveniles are overall paler than adults and lack the well-defined face pattern characteristic of mature individuals.
+Adults measure around 15 cm.
+They have black lores and whitish faces, contrasted by chestnut or reddish-brown rear ear-coverts and sides of the neck.
+The rest of the plumage is light brown, streaked darker on the mantle and scapulars.
+Wings feature two white wingbars formed by the tips of the coverts.
+Juveniles are paler than adults and lack a well-defined face pattern.

 Identification